Erhan1706/network-counter-extension/README.md

 <ins>Note:</ins> the extension does not count requests retrieved from the cache (these are typically shown as faded in the browser's network tab).

-<ins>Note:</ins>: due to the non persistent nature of service workers, the extension's service worker might stop counting requests after some idle time, in this case a refresh is needed.

 ## Getting Started

 To get a local copy up and running follow these simple steps.